-Migrants important in building nation, their rights cannot be ignored: SC tells states and Centre
+Migrants important in building nation: SC tells states and Centre to issue ration cards to them

 It is an injustice that the government was relying on the 2011 census to issue ration cards to labourers, the bench said.